Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/6-system-design-example-HSDP.rst

 Creating the HSDP-enabled Linux Image Using PetaLinux
 =====================================================

 This example rebuilds the PetaLinux project using the HSDP-enabled XSA that was built in the preceding step.
-The assumption is that the PetaLinux project has been created as per the instructions in `System Design Example using Scalar Engine and Adaptable Engine <../docs/5-system-design-example.rst>`__.
+The assumption is that the PetaLinux project has been created as per the instructions in :doc:`../docs/5-system-design-example`.

-.. important:: If you are building this tutorial without having created a PetaLinux project in the preceding chapter, follow steps 1 through 12 in the `Example Project: Creating Linux Images Using PetaLinux <../docs/5-system-design-example.rst#example-project-creating-Linux-images-using-petalinux>`__ section to create a new PetaLinux project.
+.. important:: If you are building this tutorial without having created a PetaLinux project in the preceding chapter, follow steps 1 through 12 in the :ref:`creating-Linux-images-using-petalinux` section to create a new PetaLinux project.

 This example needs a Linux host machine.
 Refer to the *PetaLinux Tools Documentation Reference Guide* `[UG1144] <https://www.xilinx.com/cgi-bin/docs/rdoc?v=latest;d=ug1144-petalinux-tools-reference-guide.pdf>`__ for information on dependencies and installation procedure for the PetaLinux tool.

-1. Change to the PetaLinux project directory that was created in `Example Project: Creating Linux Images Using PetaLinux <../docs/5-system-design-example.rst#example-project-creating-Linux-images-using-petalinux>`__ using the following command.
+1. Change to the PetaLinux project directory that was created in :ref:`creating-Linux-images-using-petalinux` using the following command.

    .. code-block::